Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Equivalent Comparisons to DADT

-\paragraph{Comparison to DADT (Fixed Depth)} In order to compare FairOCT fairly with DADT, we collapse the protected variables in our datasets to two groups where applicable and only consider statistical parity as our fairness measure.
-We also adapt our statistical parity constraint~(\ref{eq:statistical_parity}) to fit the fairness definition as implemented by DADT:
+In order to compare \textit{FairOCT} fairly with \textit{DADT}, we collapse the protected variables in our datasets to two groups where applicable and only consider statistical parity as our fairness measure.
+We also adapt our statistical parity constraint~(\ref{eq:statistical_parity}) to fit the fairness definition as implemented by \textit{DADT}:

 where $p_d$ and $p_m$ refer to the dominant and marginalized groups, respectively.
 The only dataset that requires further processing is \textit{COMPAS}, which has multiple levels for race.
 We will let the sensitive groups be White versus non-White criminals, White being the dominant group.
-For both DADT and FairOCT, we grow trees of depths $d \in \{2, 3\}$ in order to produce interpretable results.
+For both \textit{DADT} and \textit{FairOCT}, we grow trees of depths $d \in \{2, 3\}$ in order to produce interpretable results.

-\paragraph{Comparison to DADT (Tuning Depth)} We also compare DADT with the greedy implementation of Formulation~\ref{eq:flow_reg_all} with initial depth $k=2$ (see Section~\ref{section:greedy}) on deeper trees.
-Recall that the training set is 75\% of the data; only for this set of experiments, we further split this set so that 50\% of the data is used to train and the other 25\% is used to cross-validate.
-We learn trees of depths $d \in \{3, 4, 5, 6\}$ for both DADT and FairOCT; for each discrimination level and for each sample, we choose the tree with the highest average validation accuracy.
-Then, we average the performance across all five samples.

-\paragraph{Additional Experiments} In addition to our comparison with DADT, we conduct further experiments incorporating other fairness definitions as they fit in the learning problem.
-We also impose absolute differences as outlined in Section~\ref{section:fairness_constraints} and relax the assumption that only two sensitive groups exist.
-For both the \textit{COMPAS} and \textit{Adult} datasets, we augment problem~\eqref{eq:flow_reg_all} with constraints~\eqref{eq:statistical_parity}, \eqref{eq:predictive_equality}, \eqref{eq:equal_opportunity}, and \eqref{eq:equalized_odds} in separate experiments to incorporate statistical parity, predictive equality, equal opportunity, and equalized odds, respectively.
-We also consider conditional statistical parity -- constraint~\eqref{eq:cond_statistical_parity} -- on \textit{COMPAS}, conditioned on the number of prior crimes.
-Similar to our comparison with DADT, we learn trees of maximum depth $d=2$.

-For both sets of experiments, we vary the fairness bound $\delta \in [0.01, 0.55]$, increasing in $0.01$ increments.
-We choose an upper bound of 0.55 because the results above this threshold stayed the same consistently, but for completeness we also include the case where $\delta = 1$ (which is equivalent to omitting the constraint entirely).
-All experiments have a time limit of 3 hours.